WarRaft/JassHelper-manual/Writerside/topics/Nested-scopes.md

 endlibrary
 ```

-It does kind of the same thing, but since the child&apos;s `N` was declared before the parent&apos;s the parser no
+It does kind of the same thing, but since the child's `N` was declared before the parent&apos;s the parser no
 longer
 gets in a confusion.